 You can round up your individual personal competence profile through modules out of the field of extradisciplinary competencies.
 Lead by your own interests you can choose out of a large offer of soft skilsl or language courses.

 All students must note the general information concerning examinations as well as the current program-specific Academic and Examination Regulations (FPSO).

-The prerequisite for the TUM Master´s program "Mathematics in Science and Engineering" is an accredited university degree in Mathematics, Engineering Mathematics, Physics, or a comparable course of study.
-If you are interested in the Master´s program you should refer to the "Basics of the Bachelor´s degree course in Mathematics at the TU Munich" (see Check list) to verify the required competencies in detail.
-You need to have acquired at least 29 ECTS credits from among the lectures listed in Table A3.1.
-If these conditions have been missed by only a narrow margin, you´ll have points decucted during the application process.
-If the commission thinks that there is too much missing content, your application will be rejected.
+The prerequisite for the TUM Master´s program "Mathematics in Science and Engineering" is an accredited university degree in Mathematics, Engineering Mathematics, Physics, or a comparable degree program and the proof of appropriate competencies, as specified in the check list to the right.
+If you fail to meet these conditions only by a narrow margin, points will be deducted during the application process.
+If the commission thinks that there is too much content missing, your application will be rejected.

 Your Language of Instruction